 A scrapbook page is not always only about the photo.
-Often, it can be about the story, and the text can be the focus of the layout, using either a larger space and possibly larger font size.
-Then, the photo (or photos) can be used as accents.
+Often, it can be about the story, and the text can be the focus of the layout, using either a larger space and possibly a larger font size.
+Then, you can use the photo (or photos) as accents.
 In that case, the viewer will pay more attention to the story that will likely be more complete than any detail in the photo.

 Enlarge the photo